-In recognition of the regulatory guidance and heightened uncertainty in the macroeconomic environment, DLG has not recommended the YE19 dividend but intends to next review this alongside the half year results.
-Over time, we expect the Group's Solvency II ratio to converge towards the middle of the Group's target range of 140%-180%.
+Over time, we expect the Group's solvency ratio to converge towards the middle of its target range of 140%-180%.
 The Group has a general strategy of returning excess capital to shareholders via special dividends or, going forward, share buybacks, which will negatively impact shareholders' equity, but we expect DLG's Solvency II ratio to remain robust.

-With regard to capital sensitivities, the Group has disclosed that its greatest exposures are a change in reserving basis for motor Periodic Payment Orders (PPOs) to use a real discount rate of -1% and a 100bp increase in credit spreads, which would reduce the Solvency II ratio by 8 and 9 ppts respectively as at YE19.
-A large catastrophe loss, equivalent to the 1990 storm, would also have a meaningful 9 ppt impact.
+With regard to capital sensitivities, the Group has disclosed that its greatest exposures are a change in reserving basis for motor Periodic Payment Orders (PPOs) to use a real discount rate of -1% and a 100bp increase in credit spreads, which would reduce the Solvency II ratio by 10 and 9 ppts respectively as at H1 20.
+A large catastrophe loss, equivalent to the 1990 storm, would also have a meaningful 8 ppt impact.
 Given the Group's relatively conservative investment portfolio and lack of equities exposure, DLG's Solvency II ratio is relatively insensitive to market movements aside from those related to credit spread.